ESC

 • Cost model can be expensive at scale

-My recommendation: Start with internal-facing agents (help desk, admin assistance) before customer-facing ones.
+Start with internal-facing agents (help desk, admin assistance) before customer-facing ones.
 The stakes are lower and you’ll learn how agents behave in your specific data environment.

 Further Reading